Deep286/boomi-runtime/README.md

 - **Documentation**: See `docs/deployment-guide.md` for detailed instructions
 - **Issues**: Check pod logs and Kubernetes events first
 - **Configuration**: All settings are in standard Kubernetes manifests

-## License

-This template is provided as-is for organizational use.